21MH1A0579/EcommerceWebApp/README.md

 ## Database Configuration

-By default, the application uses an H2 in-memory database.
+By default, the application uses an MYSQL database.
 Sample product data is automatically loaded via data.sql on startup.

-To use PostgreSQL instead (optional):
+To use PostgreSQL instead :

 1. Uncomment the PostgreSQL configuration in `application.properties`
 2. Update the database credentials in `application.properties`